- Dive the Red Sea at your own pace

 Duxy will be onboard to help and advise with not only the photography but also interesting things to spot, and ways to dive the sites that will give you great variety.

-The Northern Red Sea in May ramps up the fish count, particularly in the areas of Ras Mohammed and Tiran, with large schools of fish from the Batfish and Snappers at Shark Reef and clouds of Anthias and smaller schooling fish up in Tiran, but you will see more abundance of marine life everywhere in the summer with wrecks like the Thistlegorm covered in swarms of Fusiliers being chased by Trevallies with languid Batfish hanging out in the blue.
+The Northern Red Sea fish count is huge, particularly in the areas of Ras Mohammed and Tiran, with large schools of fish from the Batfish and Snappers at Shark Reef and clouds of Anthias and smaller schooling fish up in Tiran, but you will see more abundance of marine life everywhere with wrecks like the Thistlegorm covered in swarms of Fusiliers being chased by Trevallies with languid Batfish hanging out in the blue.
 Which is why it becomes a bit of a mecca for underwater photographers, but a lot of us want the same thing cameras or not, which is to see lots of fish.

 Some sites during the week will be "Open Deck" like The Barge and also at the Thistlegorm.
 Once you're initially briefed we stay for the day or longer and you can dive whenever you want.
 So from about 0530 until 1930 in the evening you have the usual four dives, but the timings are up to you and your buddy.